sinricpro/esp32-business-sdk/README.md

 ## How to use this library

-TODO: Move to Separate page later when repo is public.
+TODO: Move to a Separate page later when repo is public.

-# Provisioning Workflow
+# Provisioning

+This document outlines the provisioning process between an ESP32 device and a mobile application.

 ```mermaid